Here are the key dates for changes:

 I think we see around a 15-20% flux in UK rankings caused by an IP change out of, and back to the UK.
 Searchmetrics rank tracking for their UK tracked terms matches fluctuations in exactly the same period, although the level of flux will be different as the keywords they track are similar, but not exactly the same as ours.

-There was a rankings boost in the Searchmetrics US data set when the IP moved to the USA, but from there it’s a little difficult to unpick what’s happening.
+There was a ranking boost in the Searchmetrics US data set when the IP moved to the USA, but from there it’s a little difficult to unpick what’s happening.
 My guess is we’ll see an eventual drop in rankings, but another week or so of data would certainly help.

 It’s important to note this test was carried out on a “.com” domain with a UK and US IP address.
 In case it’s not obvious, we use a CDN to serve static JS, CSS and images but the domain itself (and subsequently, the HTML served) resolves via a fixed location dictated by the host IP.

 I’ve played with the GWMT International Targeting settings and found setting our “.com” to target the UK improved impressions in the UK but reduced impressions in the US.
 That’s pretty understandable.
-I don’t think the change had as powerful effect on UK rankings as the IP change did.
+I don’t think the change had an as powerful effect on UK rankings as the IP change did.

 If you’re using a “.co.uk” domain in the UK with a US IP address, the “.co.uk” ccTLD may be a strong enough signal to make an IP change irrelevant.
 I’m not sure this is the case, as we had no scope to test it.